How To Throw A Pool Party & Adult Pool Party Ideas

 Potted palms and plants can give the pool area an exotic appeal.
 Colored submersible LED accent lights and floating candles lit as night falls are sure to make a lasting impression.

-If serving a full meal, create a separate venue for dining for a change in scenery that will mix up your guests and keep your party interesting.
-If not using a banquet table, place smaller tables in close proximity and tie them together visually with identical centerpieces.
+When serving a full meal, create a separate venue for dining and a change in scenery that will mix up your guests and keep your party interesting.
+If not using a banquet table, place smaller tables in close proximity and tie them together, visually, with identical centerpieces.

 Serving/buffet tables featuring accent decor should be set up outside of the seating area to avoid creating barriers between guests.
 For daytime parties offering lighter fare, set up serving tables in the mingling area as a welcome retreat without disrupting the party flow.

-Add themed placecard holders to the food table to identify covered dishes and drink names.
+Add themed placecard holders to the food table that identify covered dishes, condiments, and drink names.

-Be sure to designate the end of the porch furthest from the pool as the dancing area to be on the safe side.
-Scatter confetti over the ground and light it up with themed string lights and paper lanterns.
+Choose an area some distance from the pool as your dance floor to be on the safe side.
+Outline the area with flower petals, hang paper lanterns, and light it up with themed string lights and tiki torches.

 Communicate which guest bathroom dripping party guests can use by incorporating themed decor on the door and counter space, and signage if needed.

 Themed hand towels, fun shaped soap bars, and attractive votive candle holders are all great and inexpensive ideas to perpetuate the theme.
-Make sure to maintain the walkway with absorbent mats and rugs to prevent falls.
+Make sure to maintain the walkway with absorbent mats and rugs to prevent falls from slippery surfaces.

 Provide a changing area separate from the bathroom that can also accommodate wet swimsuits.
 Extra towels, hair ties, and a hairdryer are thoughtful elements that show your hospitality as much as the stylish tabletop decorations you’ll likely want to display.

 Keep the music happy and upbeat, and incorporate songs that correspond with the theme if possible.
-For tips on making a playlist, check out my previous post.
+For tips on making a playlist, check out How to Make A Party Music Playlist.